-Updated March 17, 2026 ยท By Jake Embers
+Updated March 12, 2026 ยท By Jake Embers

 Beer Can Chicken on the Grill

-I'll never forget the first time I saw someone cooking a whole chicken standing upright on a beer can.
-Looked absolutely ridiculous, but the results were incredible - crispy skin all around and the most tender, juicy meat I'd ever had.
+But the results were incredible.
+Crispy skin all around and the most tender, juicy meat I'd ever had.
 Now it's my go-to method whenever I want to show off at a cookout.

 Prep Time: 15 minutes